This directory is designed to answer many of your questions. Please scroll through each letter to find the topics you are searching for.

 Notices

-As well as the school newsletter there will be many notices that need to come home to you.
-These will all be sent out digitally via Hero.
+As well as the school newsletter there are many notices that need to come home to you.
+These are sent out digitally via Hero.
 Please ensure that you are checking here regularly and keep track of the important things happening in the school and your child's hub.

 Please refer to the Ahutoetoe School Enrolment information- for School Zone map.
 We are unable to accept any out of zone enrolments.